Pedrohenr1qq/TextAdventureGame/README.md

 # TextAdventureGame
 A text-based game about an RPG story.
-Made in JavaScript, with Node.js, and utilizing the Object-Oriented Programming paradigm. abiut
+Made in JavaScript, with Node.js, and utilizing the Object-Oriented Programming paradigm.

 ## Requisitos
  - Ter um computador